 “Genes contain the information for the general organization of the brain’s structure, but experience plays an important role in determining which genes become expressed, how they will be activated, and the timing of that activation.” – Daniel J. Siegel

-We are born with a multi-purpose learning machine whose 86 billion cells are almost all present at birth, but whose wiring is in great part custom-built during the first three years of life based on the infinite sensory, emotional and cognitive stimuli we encounter.
+We are born with a multi-purpose learning machine whose 86 billion cells are almost all present at birth, but whose wiring is in great part custom-built during the first years of life based on the infinite sensory, emotional and cognitive stimuli we encounter.

 Main parts of the brain